jtx007/Gemini-Jobcoin/README.md

 - More in depth unit tests.
 - Responsiveness could be better, had some issues making the Recharts line chart component(s) responsive.
+- Format the timestamps for the linechart X-axis